jpic/django-cc/CONTRIBUTING.md

 customer_detail.html
 ```

+All templates of an app should share a common ancestor or not extend from any
+template at all when possible.
+An example way of complying would be to make all
+of the `{app_name}/customer_{create,update,detail}.html` templates to inherit from `{%
+extend '{app_name}/base.html' %}`.

 ##### URL patterns
 - All apps should use url **namespaces**, the namespace should be identical to the app name.
 - Patterns should be in a separate line than the view and name.